-- Ashburton District Council Planning and Assets department. - EA Networks Electricity and communications - 158.
-Other informal consultation has been undertaken throughout the compilation of the assessment of effects and this is discussed within the various attachments in the application. - 159.
-It is considered that the persons with the potential to be affected by the proposal are possibly the neighbouring residents in the adjoining Residential C and Rural A Zone. - 160.
+- Ashburton District Council Planning, Open Space and Assets department. - EA Networks Electricity and communications - Iwi Consultation Te Runanga O Arowhenua C.- Aoraki Environmental Consultancy - 174.
+Other informal consultation has been undertaken throughout the compilation of the assessment of effects, and this is discussed within the various attachments in the application. - 175.
+It is considered that the persons with the potential to be affected by the proposal are possibly the neighbouring residents in the adjoining Residential C and Rural A Zone. - 176.
 No formal consultation has been undertaken with these landowners to date.
 However, it should be noted that under Clause 1AA of the Fourth Schedule of the RMA:

-To avoid doubt, clause 6 (3) [of the Fourth Schedule] obliges an applicant to report as to the persons identified as being affected by the proposal, but does not -
+To avoid doubt, clause 6 (3) [of the Fourth Schedule] obliges an applicant to report as to the persons identified as being affected by the proposal, but does not - notified for submissions.

-- (a) oblige the applicant to consult with any person; or - (b) create any ground for expecting that the applicant will consult with any person. - 161.
-It should also be noted that, under Clause 25 of Part 2 of the First Schedule of the RMA, should the Council agree to accept the plan change request, the proposal must be publicly notified for submissions.
 Public notification is a form of consultation, and the number of parties that will be made aware of the proposal will be much greater than those with whom the applicant can or will consult with directly.

+- (a) oblige the applicant to consult with any person; or - (b) create any ground for expecting that the applicant will consult with any person. - 177.
+It should also be noted that, under Clause 25 of Part 2 of the First Schedule of the RMA, should the Council agree to accept the plan change request, the proposal must be publicly